rr5050/node-db-boilerplate/README.md

 in any back-end javascript file, import it with: import readyController from '../controllers/ready.controller.js'

-and trigger events as following:
+and trigger events as following (success and fail shown): readyController.emit('eventName') readyController.emit('eventName:error')
-Success: readyController.emit('eventName')
-Fail: readyController.emit('eventName:error')

 ---